 - Accurately survey the exposed utilities

-- Reinstate the materials (subject to approval) or manage the removal of the materials if required
+- Reinstating materials (subject to approval) or managing the removal of the materials if required

 - Provide provision for detailed drawings of all detected and exposed utilities using multiple technologies